Proofly-AI/mcp/README.md

 ---

+### Environment Variables for `proofly-mcp` CLI (Optional)

+- `PROOFLY_API_KEY`: Your Proofly API key.
+The `proofly-mcp` CLI will use this API key if the variable is set when communicating with Proofly API `https://get.proofly.ai`.

+---

 ## Available MCP Methods

-The following methods are supported by **both** the `https://mcp.proofly.ai` hosted server and the `proofly-mcp` CLI server.
+### analyze

+Analyzes an image from a URL for deepfake detection.

 ### analyze-image

 Analyzes an image provided as a base64 string for deepfake detection.

-Parameters:
-- `imageBase64: string` - Base64 encoded image data.
-- `filename: string` - Original filename with extension (e.g., 'image.jpg').
-- `format: "text" | "json"` (optional, default: "text") - Output format.

-### analyze

-Analyzes an image from a URL for deepfake detection.

-Parameters:
-- `imageUrl: string` - URL of the image to analyze.
-- `format: "text" | "json"` (optional, default: "text") - Output format.

 ### check-session-status

 Checks the status of a deepfake analysis session.

-Parameters:
-- `sessionUuid: string` - Session UUID to check status for.
-- `format: "text" | "json"` (optional, default: "text") - Output format.

 ### get-face-details

 Gets detailed information about a specific face detected in an image analysis session.

-Parameters:
-- `sessionUuid: string` - Session UUID from a previous analysis.
-- `faceIndex: number` - Index of the face to get details for (starting from 0).
-- `format: "text" | "json"` (optional, default: "text") - Output format.